the

 Crew pulls

-all slack from spi halyard and stows it around the storage hook near the
+all slack from spi halyard and stows it around the storage hook near

 shrouds before cleating halyard in small black clam cleat near mast.
 If